 |Today's Weather Outlook|

-WeatherBug Meteorologist Todd Nelson has the latest in this exclusive WeatherBug National Outlook.
+WeatherBug Meteorologist Rob Koch has the latest in his exclusive WeatherBug National Outlook video.

 Be sure to keep WeatherBug active to receive the latest weather in your neighborhood and get the latest updates anywhere on Twitter.